-- Sequana Medical depends on third party suppliers for services and components used in the production and operation of the alfapump® and alfapump DSR®, and some of those services and components are supplied from a single source.
-Disruption of the supply chain, unavailability of third party services required for the production of the alfapump® and alfapump DSR®, component modifications or failure to achieve economies of scale could have a material adverse effect on Sequana Medical. - Sequana Medical relies on third parties to conduct its clinical studies, perform data collection and analysis, and provide regulatory advice and other services that are crucial to its business. - For the marketing of the alfapump®, Sequana Medical will be largely dependent on Fresenius in Belgium and the Netherlands, Vingmed in Denmark and Gamida in Israel.
+- Sequana Medical depends on third party suppliers for services, components and pharmaceutical ingredients used in the production and operation of the alfapump®, alfapump DSR® and DSR® Infusate and some of those services, components and pharmaceutical ingredients are supplied from a single source.
+Disruption of the supply chain, unavailability of third party services required for the production of the alfapump®, alfapump DSR® and DSR® Infusate, component modifications or failure to achieve economies of scale could have a material adverse effect on Sequana Medical. - Sequana Medical relies on third parties to conduct its clinical studies, perform data collection and analysis, and provide regulatory advice and other services that are crucial to its business. - For the marketing of the alfapump®, Sequana Medical will be largely dependent on Vingmed in Denmark and Gamida in Israel.

-Risks relating to commercialization and reimbursement
+Risks relating to commercialisation and reimbursement

-- Sequana Medical's success is largely contingent on third party payment from government providers, healthcare insurance providers or other public or private sources and it could fail to achieve or maintain reimbursement levels sufficient to support commercialisation on a large scale. - Sequana Medical is reliant on the Neue Untersuchungs- und Behandlungsmethoden (the "NUB") (New Research and Treatment Methods) reimbursement mechanism in Germany and will seek to obtain a German Diagnosis Related Group ("G-DRG") code for the alfapump® when its operations in Germany reach sufficient scale, which may not be granted. - Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, the alfapump DSR® and/or any future products in target markets. - The success of the alfapump®, the alfapump DSR® and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, the alfapump DSR® and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, the alfapump DSR® and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner such as the ones that Sequana Medical has entered into with Fresenius, Vingmed and Gamida, Sequana Medical may not be successful in commercialising the alfapump®, the alfapump DSR® and/or any future products in its target markets, if and when they are approved.
+- Sequana Medical's success is largely contingent on third party payment from government providers, healthcare insurance providers or other public or private sources and it could fail to achieve or maintain reimbursement levels sufficient to support commercialisation on a large scale. - Sequana Medical is reliant on the Neue Untersuchungs- und Behandlungsmethoden (the "NUB") (New Research and Treatment Methods) reimbursement mechanism in Germany and will seek to obtain a German Diagnosis

+Related Group ("G-DRG") code for the alfapump® when its operations in Germany reach sufficient scale, which may not be granted.

+- Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in target markets. - The success of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, the alfapump DSR® and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner such as the ones that Sequana Medical has entered into with Vingmed and Gamida, Sequana Medical may not be successful in commercialising the alfapump®, the alfapump DSR® and/or any future products in its target markets, if and when they are approved.